ned-18/blogster/README.md

 “Blogster” is blog responsive app where you as a registered user can create, delete and edit your posts.
 You can also comment on posts and “buy” products.
 Throughout this project I have used PostgreSQL, Sequelize, Redis, Express.js and Angular.

+In folder `3-screenshots` you can find some screenshots of my project.